SMOKED SALMON IN THE SAWTOOTHS:

 There is also camping available at nearby sites around Redfish Lake (Mt Heyburn, Outlet, Point) and Little Redfish Lake.
 We will plan to combine vehicles at the Picnic and Beach Area across the road from the Glacier View Campground.

 GUIDEBOOK AND ARTICLES: A copy of the guidebook will be available for download on the websites, and some copies will be available for distribution.
-Articles related to the FOP field sites will be available on these websites: http://www.fop.cascadiageo.org/?page_id=711 and http://rockymountainfop.com/ (available soon!)
+Articles related to the FOP field sites will be available on these websites: https://www.fop.cascadiageo.org/?page_id=711 and http://rockymountainfop.com/ (available soon!)

 FIRE UPDATE: The Bearskin fire is actively burning close to the route for Day 2 (Saturday).
 Please follow updates on https://inciweb.nwcg.gov/incident/5536/ and be prepared for trip changes if needed.